 Since Black Friday, the headlines have reported stagnant U.S. retail sales.
 And the future doesn’t look much better.
 Predictions say the market will barely grow 2% annually over the next two to three years.

 Malls are becoming a relic, and brick and mortar stores are seeing less traffic generally, as more consumers shop online.
-This deceleration of the retail market is putting even more pressure on brands as they seek to increase sales and customer loyalty in a traditionally low-growth sector, while developing a strategy to capitalize on both showroom and eCommerce opportunities.
+This deceleration of the retail market is putting even more pressure on brands as they seek to increase sales and build customer loyalty in a traditionally low-growth sector, while developing a strategy to capitalize on both showroom and eCommerce opportunities.

 One of the most important differences between successful brands and those that languish is their focus on the customer.
 Consider that 40% of an eCommerce store’s revenue is created by only 8% – the most loyal – of its customers.
 Those brands that consistently deliver an excellent customer experience across every channel can expect to thrive.
 And a key component to their success is a customer loyalty program that drives increased engagement and results in a greater lifetime value (LTV), all built around personalization.

 The stats don’t lie when it comes to the importance of customer loyalty programs.
 Almost two-thirds of retailers say their loyalty or rewards programs provide the best way to connect with their customers.
 In a variety of surveys, consumers shared how customer loyalty programs impacted their purchasing decisions: